jtagaca/GeneticsAI/README.md

 ## About

-Genetic AI was a lab in my Introduction to Artificial Intelligence class that demonstrated how AI can solve problems by learning from its mistakes.
+Genetic AI was a lab assignment in my Introduction to Artificial Intelligence class that demonstrated how AI can solve problems by learning from its mistakes.

 ## Context